wp-plugins/auto-currency-converter/readme.txt

 == Screenshots ==

 == Changelog ==

+= 1.0.4 =
+* make it work even allow_url_fopen is off.
+* fixed - not caching the rates when data-fetching failed.

 = 1.0.3 =
 * stop trying to convert money in title. only money in body are processed.